joelclermont/kendo-docs/api/framework/datasource.md

 ### transport `Object`

-Sets the object responsible for loading and saving of data.
+Specifies the settings for loading and saving data.
 This can be a remote or local/in-memory data.

-### transport.create `Object | String`
+### transport.create `Object|String|Function`

-Options for remote create data operation, or the URL of the remote service
+Options for remote create data operation, or the URL of the remote service.

-#### Example
+> **Important:** The value of `transport.create` is passed to [jQuery.ajax](http://api.jquery.com/jQuery.ajax).

+#### Example: Specify Create Options

     var dataSource = new kendo.data.DataSource({
         transport: {
-            read: "orders.json",
             create: {
                 url: "orders/create.json",
                 data: {